-- (1) Forecast credit metrics calculated on a constant foreign exchange basis. - (2) S&P rating reflects the issuer credit rating.
+(1) S&P rating reflects the issuer credit rating.
 Fortis' unsecured debt rating is BBB+.
-In November 2023, S&P revised its outlook on Fortis from stable to negative on rising exposure to physical events including wildfires, storms, hurricanes and flooding.
-S&P also revised the FFO/Debt downgrade threshold from 10.5% to 12.0%.
+In November 2023, S&P confirmed the Corporation's credit ratings and revised the issuer rating outlook for the Corporation and certain of its subsidiaries from stable to negative.
+S&P noted that the change reflects rising exposure to physical risks due to climate change.
+S&P also revised the FFO to debt downgrade threshold for the Corporation from 10.5% to 12.0%.